Skip to Content

 Help phrases

-The helpPhrases property specifies custom phrases to use for each kind of help item that may appear in a help message.
-It has the following optional settings, whose keys are enumerators from HelpItem:
+The helpPhrases property specifies the phrases to use for help items.
+It has the following settings, whose keys are enumerators from HelpItem:

 Help itemDescriptionDefault phrasePlaceholders